Eddidoune/Pycaso/README.md

 								   I_training_size = AI_training_size)
 ```

-Then, all the points can be calculated here with the AI model :
+Then, all the points can be calculated here with the AI model but the Peter solver is still better than the AI method (faster and more accuracy) :
 ```
 xAI_solution = AI_identification (X_c1,
 													   X_c2,